Esri/calcite-maps/README.md

 Calcite Bootstrap aims to provide a robust set of patterns and utilities for the developer building general purpose web applications, while simultaneously carrying forward the Calcite-Web asthetic.

+# Build and Deploy Process

+## Building Documentation
+The docs are hosted on gh-pages and can be deployed by anyone with push access to the repo.

+`grunt deploy` will build the doc pages, and the css, an push that to gh-pages

+## Deploy Releases
+Releases are stored @ github, and the deploy process involves a shell-script

+`sh ./bin/release.sh`

+#-----------------------------

 # Contributing to Calcite Bootstrap

 Installing Calcite Bootstrap was designed to be fairly painless.
 If you have any problems, be sure to [submit an issue](https://github.com/Esri/calcite-bootstrap/issues/).